The Friuli: a terroir naturally suited to the vine.

 thus reproducing the characteristics conditions

-the land of the Grave.
+the land of the stony terrain of our zone.

 Roveredo in Piano: ancient forest of oaks.